New Zealand Vacations: North Island vs. South Island

 New Zealand Vacations - Hawke's Bay

 Wine lovers—particularly those who enjoy Syrahs and other deep reds—are spoiled for choice in Hawke’s Bay.
 The main town of Napier is an architectural gem.
-After an earthquake destroyed the town in 1931, it was rebuilt in just 2 years, and the Art Deco architecture has been beautifully preserved to this day.
+After an earthquake destroyed it in 1931, it was rebuilt in just two years, and the Art Deco architecture has been beautifully preserved to this day.

 For golfers, Cape Kidnappers is a must-do; the course is consistently ranked among the world’s top 100.